Kadika38/J2J/planning.md

         options are string, int, boolean, array, object if first char is "
             string
-        if first car is number
+        if first char is number
             int
         if first char is t or f
             boolean